CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Spanning-Tree-and-Rapid-Spanning-Tree.md

 One of the main reasons PVST and MST were introduced, is to better utilize the links.
 Having more than one spanning-tree instance enables switches to load balance and use different links for different vlans.
 When using RSTP, there is only one instance of spanning tree.
 To better utilize the links, it is recommended to configure CLAG on the switches connected to the MST/PVST domain and configure these interfaces as a CLAG port.
 This will make the PVST/MST domain think they are connected to a single switch, and utilize all links connected to it.
-The load balancing is based on the port-channel hashing mechanism, rather than different spanning-tree instances.
-Most importantly, it utilizes all links between the RSTP to the PVST/MST domains.
+The load balancing is based on the port-channel hashing mechanism, rather than different spanning-tree instances and most importantly, it utilizes all links between the RSTP to the PVST/MST domains.

 ## Related Information